 Graham Landrum and Allen Smith, Grayson County (Fort Worth, 1960; 2d ed., Fort Worth: Historical Publishers, 1967).

 Handbook of Texas Online, Brian Hart, “TOM BEAN, TX,” accessed October 01, 2018, http://www.tshaonline.org/handbook/online/articles/hlt23.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.

-The community has been working to raise private donations to restore Tom Bean’s headstone at Willow Wild Cemetery in Bonham, Texas.
+The community raised private donations to restore Tom Bean’s headstone at Willow Wild Cemetery in Bonham, Texas.

-Generous donors have raised the $2500 needed to fix the underlying concrete and re-level the monument, and Paris Monument is donating their services to clean the historic structure.
+Generous donors raised the $2500 needed to fix the underlying concrete and re-level the monument, and Paris Monument donated their services to clean the historic structure.

 |Tom Wilthers||May 2003||January 2008|